Landlord Guide to Rental Property

 The next step is to file the eviction notice with your local courthouse.
 At this point, a hearing will be scheduled and the tenant will be notified.
-Make sure to bring any documentation with you when you file the eviction – photos, etc.
+Make sure to bring any documentation with you when you file the eviction—photos, documented conversations, etc.

 When you attend the hearing, you will want to bring as much information with you as possible: the original lease agreement, bounced checks, any communication records you have, records of payments you did receive, and the dated proof that the tenant received the notice of eviction.

 #6 Evict the Tenant

-Assuming court went your way, the next step is to evict the tenant and collect past-due rent (if there is any).
+Assuming the court’s decision went your way, the next step is to evict the tenant and collect past-due rent (if there is any).
 If the tenant doesn’t leave on time, a sheriff can escort them out.

 Unfortunately, you won’t be able to collect past due rent unless you file in small claims court, unless your local court allows you to combine the eviction with a small claims lawsuit.

 Ready, Set, Go!

 Now you are armed with the questions to ask and the answers to look for to manage your rental property.
 Deciding to rent your property requires a little math, a little planning, and a little common sense.
 You are running a business and need to keep that in mind as a landlord.
-Succeeding as a landlord is one step towards succeeding in the real estate investing industry.
+Succeeding as a landlord is one step toward succeeding in the real estate investing industry.
 Review the following takeaways as you take on managing your first (or next) rental property!